FluxML/fluxml.github.io/_posts/2020-06-03-using-Torch-with-Flux-2.md

 ## Taking gradients

-Our tooling's flexible approach means it is indeed possible to use our reverse-mode AD [Zygote.jl](https://github.com/Flux/Zygote.jl) to differentiate the models including these tensors as we would our regular `Array`s.
+It is possible to use Julia's [Zygote.jl](https://github.com/Flux/Zygote.jl) reverse mode AD to differentiate the models, using Torch tensors as we would regular Julia `Array`s.

 ```julia
 julia> ip = rand(Float32, 224, 224, 3, 1);